Free Consultation

 The request for documents or data is known as a request for production.
 You may be able to request “black box” data from the truck driver’s insurance company.
 “Black box” data is only stored for a limited time, so you will want to act quickly.

-The data will show any actions by the driver which contributed to the crash.
+Once you have accessed the “black box” data, you may be able to discern if the truck driver was responsible for your accident.
+The data will show any actions by the driver that contributed to the crash.
 The data would reveal if the driver was speeding, when they braked, and if there were sudden changes in acceleration or deceleration.

 Tell us about your case and our attorneys will contact you promptly